khalidMesbah/Storefront-Backend/README.md

 # Storefront Backend API
 Advanced Full-Stack Web Development Nanodegree Program - Building an API with Postgres and Express!
 > ## About The Project
-- A RESTful JSON Node API backed by Postgres database for a shopping website.
+- A RESTful JSON Node API backed by PostgreSQL database for a shopping website.

 - The API offers several endpoints to access and manipulate data in a Postgres database through both CRUD and custom actions.

-- PostgreSQL
+- PostgreSQL is object-relational database management system.

-- A detailed list of the endpoints and actions available can be found in the REQUIREMENTS.md file.
+- A detailed list of the endpoints and actions available can be found in the [REQUIREMENTS.md](REQUIREMENTS.md) file.
+  - You can test them alive in the [request.res](request.rest) file.
+    - download REST Client Extention => id: humao.rest-client.
+    - Tap on `Send Request` button above every endpoint.
+    - You're Welcome 🤝.
+---

-> ## More
+> ## More About The Project...
-- Connected to a Postgres database.
 - RESTful API that supports CRUD for all entities in the database.
+- Connect to a Postgres database.
+- Organized Express routes into handlers.
 - Created Express functions for incoming requests.
-- Organized Express routes into handlers.
 - Mapped RESTful routes to model methods.
 - Added endpoint tests.
 - Available to public using CORS.